CirroBuild/FrostiDocs/docs/reference/web-console.md

 ### Custom import

-You can amend the import behaviour with the following options.
+You can amend the import behavior with the following options.
 This will trigger to import the data again.

 | Option | Name                         | Description                                                        |